ntavelis/mercure-php/docs/EventTypes.md

 We can optionally specify a type when we create a notification class, by doing this we will publish a notification for a given topic with a specific type.

 This will allow us to differentiate the kind of events we want to respond for a specific topic.
-For example, we can have for a book topic for event types such as `invoice` or `comment`.
+For example, we can publish a notification for a book topic of event type `invoice`.

 It is easier to demonstrate with an example: